 Increasing your micro strips’ lifetime is easy.
 Adjust them monthly to keep your lengthened, fuller mane flowing for longer periods.
 Part your back locks above the first AiryHair row.
 Pin your upper tresses over your head.
 Hold the first extension section below the clamped bead.
 Press pliers against the flattened ring’s outer sides, turning it back into an open circle.

 Slide the strip and ring higher up your hair shaft.
-Stop when it’s a one-half inch from your scalp.
+Stop when it’s one-half inch from your scalp.
 Press the added strands inside the bead until their ends align with its top edge.
-Crimp the ring’s middle and then both ends firmly with pliers for a secure hold.
+Crimp the ring’s middle, and then both ends firmly with pliers for a secure hold.
 Repeat those steps on all remaining sections and rows.

 Proper extension care will ensure that your AiryHair extensions enhance your looks longer.
 Brush your combined locks three or more times per day to remove knots and boost shine.
 Carry an extra purse brush as a daily reminder.
 Before sleeping, braid your mane loosely, so you’ll awaken with tangle-free tresses.